 More recently, the lab has begun to use information from native plant horticulture to explore how frequently and under what conditions plant species can already be found growing outside their native ranges and under novel environmental conditions.
 Such occurrences have the potential to highlight species’ tolerances to climate and environmental conditions, beyond those inferred from the species’ native range alone.
 For some plant species, the mismatch between native range, or realized niche, and actual tolerances appears to be quite substantial.
 To some extent, this line of research views native species’ grown outside their native ranges in horticultural plantings as “accidental experiments” in biogeography.
 What might be lacking in terms of formal experimental design is counterbalanced by the large numbers of plant species involved in horticulture, the broad extent of horticultural plantings across many regions, and the substantial timeframes involved—more than would ever be possible for any individual ecologist or research team.
 Even more strikingly, many native plant species have been documented to escape and naturalize beyond their natural ranges, providing compelling evidence that these species’ native ranges might have been limited by dispersal rather than climatic or other environmental factors.
 In one striking case, we have documented that the southeastern United States native tree Magnolia tripetala is beginning to escape from horticulture and naturalize in western Massachusetts, possibly as a result of recent climate warming in the region.

-On a local scale, the lab is also involved in an ongoing study of forest ecosystem ecology and change at Smith College’s Ada and Archibald MacLeish Field Station.
-At this site we are investigating how forest ecosystems and forest floor animal communities might be changed as a dominant evergreen conifer species, the eastern hemlock (Tsuga canadensis) declines due to attack by exotic insects.
+On a local scale, the lab is also involved in an ongoing study of forest ecosystem ecology and environmental change at Smith College’s Ada and Archibald MacLeish Field Station in Whately, Massachusetts.
+At this site we are investigating how forest ecosystems and forest floor communities might be changed as a key foundation species, the evergreen conifer Eastern Hemlock (Tsuga canadensis), declines due to attack by exotic insects.
 Research students based in the lab have investigated effects of changing forest canopy conditions on understory bryophyte species, soil organic layer conditions and fungal communities, as well as evidence of ecological interactions between forest floor animals.

 Bellemare, J. and C. Deeg.
 2015.
 “Horticultural escape and naturalization of Magnolia tripetala: Biogeographic context and possible relationship to recent climate change.”
-Rhodora 117: in press.
+Rhodora 117: 371-383.

 Zukswert, J.M., J. Bellemare, A.L.
 Rhodes, T. Sweezy, M. Gallogly, S. Acevedo, and R.S.
 Taylor.
 2014.
 “Forest community structure differs, but not ecosystem processes, 25 years after eastern hemlock removal in an accidental experiment.”
 Southeastern Naturalist 13: 61–87.